SDU-Embedded/sdu_gstreamer/README.md

 There are two use-cases for this container:

 1. You want to use one of the developed plugins.
 We typically use gstreamer in containers as data processors.
 Below is an example of processing sound into spectrogram video.
 2. You want to develop a plugin.
-Working in the container saves you the trouble of intalling dependencies and makes it easy to share your work.
+Working in the container saves you the trouble of installing dependencies and makes it easy to share your work.

 # Test
 The test will run a container processing sound data into video of a spectrogram.
 It assumes that you have gstreamer installed on your computer (the host).
 Instructions on how to install can be found here: